anzbert/m4l_midi_grid_converter/README.md

 <a href='https://ko-fi.com/S6S8SP865' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi4.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

-# Max 4 Live Midi Note Converter for Launchpad and Ableton Push
+# Max 4 Live Midi Grid Note Converter

-A Max for Live device that can be used to convert Midi Notes of a Grid Controller to any required Layout.
+A Max for Live device that can be used to convert Midi Notes of a Grid Controller, such as the Push or Launchpad, to any required Layout.
 By default set up for the [XPressPads](xpresspads.com) Finger Drumming Course

 ## Installation